 Yet this is a place filled with vibrant public spaces, cafes, bars, culture and business.
 Its concentration of population allows for excellent public transport options, adaptive reuse is mandatory, it enables community, hosts world class events, attracts tourists, creates dynamic views and is surrounded by natural wonder.

 This place is (of course) Venice.

 How does the historical city of Venice compare to the suburbs of Brisbane?

-Ashgrove and Enoggera have a population of approximately 18,000 people.
-Compared to the old city of Venice which currently holds 55,000 people.
+Ashgrove and Enoggera, with an area several times that of Venice, have a population of approximately 18,000 people.
+Compared to the old city of Venice which currently holds 55,000 people.\